geohackweek/GoogleEarthEngine/_episodes/07-wrap-up.md

 ## Closing Thoughts

 In this tutorial, you learned
-- A basic overview of Google Earth Engine (GEE) [Episode 01](https://geohackweek.github.io/GoogleEarthEngine/01-introduction/)
+- A basic overview of Google Earth Engine (GEE): [Introduction to Google Earth Engine](https://geohackweek.github.io/GoogleEarthEngine/01-introduction/)
-- How to navigate the code editor [Episode 02](https://geohackweek.github.io/GoogleEarthEngine/02-code-editor/)
+- How to navigate the code editor: [Code Editor](https://geohackweek.github.io/GoogleEarthEngine/02-code-editor/)
-- How to load and visualized imagery [Episode 03](https://geohackweek.github.io/GoogleEarthEngine/03-load-imagery/)
+- How to work with regional scale satellite imagery [Accessing Satellite Imagery](https://geohackweek.github.io/GoogleEarthEngine/03-load-imagery/)
-- How to reduce images through both time and space [Episode 04](https://geohackweek.github.io/GoogleEarthEngine/04-reducers/)
+- How to aggregate images through both time and space: [Temporal and Spatial Reducers](https://geohackweek.github.io/GoogleEarthEngine/04-reducers/)
-- How to classify imagery for different land uses [Episode 05](https://geohackweek.github.io/GoogleEarthEngine/05-classify-imagery/)
+- How to classify imagery for different land uses: [Classifying Satellite Imagery](https://geohackweek.github.io/GoogleEarthEngine/05-classify-imagery/)
-- How to interactively plot a time series [Episode 06](https://geohackweek.github.io/GoogleEarthEngine/06-time-series/)
+- How to interactively plot a time series: [Time Series](https://geohackweek.github.io/GoogleEarthEngine/06-time-series/)

 GEE was designed with a disciplinary scientist in mind (that's you!).
 Don't hesitate to dig into the documentation, start discussions on the forum, suggest datasets and give feedback along the way.
 <br>